stamatelou/twitter_sentiment_analysis/README.md

     print(status)
     return True
 ```
-The class TweetsListener represents a StreamListener instance and creates the instance when we activate the Stream.
+The class TweetsListener represents a StreamListener instance, which contains one tweet per time.
+When we will activate the Stream, it creates the instance.
+The class consists of 3 methods; the on_data, the on_error, and the __init__.
 The <b>on_data</b> method of the TweetsListener receives all messages and defines which data to extract for each tweet from the Twitter Streaming API.
 Some examples could be the main message,comments,and hashtags.
 In our case we want to extract the text of the tweet.
 If we request the ['text'] field from each tweet, we will only receive the messages that are shorter than 140 characters.
 To always receive the full message, we need first to check if the tweet is longer than 140 charachetrs.
 If it is, we extract the ['extended_tweet']['full_text'] and if it is not we extract as before the ['text'] field.
-The <b>_init_</b> method initializes the socket of the Twitter Streaming API and the <b>on_error</b>  method make sure that the stream works and the ing.
+The <b>__init__</b> method initializes the socket of the Twitter Streaming API and the <b>on_error</b>  method make sure that the stream works and the ing.